zpoint/Redis-Internals/Object/sds/sds.md

 ![sds](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/sds/sds.png)

+# encoding

 For type **string**, there're totally three different encoding **OBJ_ENCODING_RAW**, **OBJ_ENCODING_EMBSTR** and **REDIS_ENCODING_INT**

+(encoding is used for diff how redis encode the redis object, while sds header will diff various sds memory storage layout, they're different concept)

 	/* redis/src/object.c */
      * The current limit of 44 is chosen so that the biggest string object